How do I set up a new workstation to use the Spitfire Project Management System?

 - Click your name and choose My Settings.

 - On the My Settings dialog, click the Client Session Information tab.

 - Click the Set Up Device link.
 See below.

 - The Office Integration button will be green if VS Tools for Office is detected.
 Otherwise, click this button to add VSTO or see below.

-- sfPMS Trust adds various prerequisites to your computer.
-In fact, it runs Spitfire’s Prerequisite installer – the same as you may have done already if you followed the checklist above.
+- sfPMS Trust adds various prerequisites to your computer, the same as you may have done already if you followed the checklist above.